msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 ## Starting point

-OpenSUSE - 'Leap' 15.5 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors.
-The installation on VirtualBox used a 20 GB hard disk while the installation on HyperV used a dynamically resizing hard disk.
-Both installations were installed with default settings with the KDE desktop.
+openSUSE - 'Leap' 15.5 was installed on a 64-bit virtual machine with 4,096 MB of RAM, and 4 processors.
+The installation on VirtualBox used a 20 GB hard disk, while the installation on Hyper-V used a dynamically resizing hard disk.
+Both installations were configured with default settings and the KDE desktop.

-The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.
+The circularMT.exe and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Downloads folder (~/Downloads) using Firefox.

 ## Preparation and installation

 * **The account performing the installation must have admin rights.**

-YaST was started from the application launcher and the ```Software Management``` option selected.
-The repositories were search using wine as a search term and from the list of hits ***Wine***, ***wine-32bit***, ***wine-gecko***, ***wine-mono*** and ***winetricks*** were selected and installed (Figure 1).
+YaST was started from the application launcher, and the ```Software Management``` option selected.
+The repositories were searched using wine as a search term and from the list of hits, ***Wine***, ***wine-32bit***, ***wine-gecko***, ***wine-mono*** and ***winetricks*** were selected and installed (Figure 1).

 <hr />